-Offers a challenging perspective on gender, women and social change in a cross-cultural context.
-It begins with an introduction to contemporary theories which inform social change, then moves to consider a number of case studies of gender and social change in a variety of settings.
+The course offers social science perspectives on gender and social change.
+These include feminist perspectives, different agents and their social and cultural perspectives, as well as cross-cultural settings and contexts.
+The course begins with an introduction to contemporary theories which inform social change, then moves to consider a number of case studies of gender and social change in a variety of settings.
 Themes include: women and education, labour force restructuring, comparison of female and male engagements in the workforce, and changes to family structures.

-2. An understanding of different theoretical perspectives on the relationships between gender and social change.
+2. Investigate different theoretical perspectives on the relationships between gender and social change.

-3. An ability to critically analyse social practices and cultural representations of gender.
+3. Critically analyse social practices and cultural representations of gender.

 Topics to be addressed may include: